managing project budgets blog feature

 Once you’ve broken down your project into every resource you’ll need, it’s time to figure out what all these resources will cost.

-There are four ways to make an estimate for a project budget.
-Read the method descriptions below, and choose one based on your agency structure and the available tools.
+There are four ways to estimate a project budget.
+Read the method descriptions below and choose one based on your agency structure and the available tools.

 Process 1: The top-down approach